 Jessamyn has a page on Wikipedia.
 She is only ten days older than me, but has achieved a heck of a lot more.
 She’s written the book Without a Net: Librarians Bridging the Digital Divide, and has been an open access, freedom of access to knowledge, privacy and library advocate for many years now.

 As well as being a library and online trainer of residents (specialising in seniors), Jessamyn presents at many library events and spends a lot of time moderating, and adding content to, Metafilter which has become my main offbeat news source.

 I first became aware of Jessamyn online in the 90s, when there seemed to be a librarian over in America, who was not in a library school, putting up lots of stuff on the websies that wasn’t pictures of cats.
 At the time, outside of academia and geekdom, this was an unusual thing to do.
 What’s impressed the most over the years is how consistently Jessamyn has put this increasing amount of material online.
-While I’ve dithered over the last nine months on what to write and what not, and have scatter-gunned content everywhere that may take years to fix, Jessamyn has built a formidable one-person archive.
+While I’ve scatter-gunned content everywhere that may take years to fix, Jessamyn has built a formidable one-person archive.
 Kudos.

-I’ve never met her in real life, though we have been in a Chicago airport at the same time on two occasions, and it’s gotten to the point now where, perhaps oddly, I’m not sure I want to meet Jessamyn in real life; there may be some kind of mutual disappointment.
-Plus, I’d be terrified and would probably hide.
+I’ve never met her in real life, though we have been in a Chicago airport at the same time on two occasions, and it’s gotten to the point now where, perhaps oddly, I’m not sure I want to meet Jessamyn in real life; expectation would make me terrified and I’d probably hide.